Understanding the difference between PRP, OPRP & CCP

 Applying these steps in the future

-While there are many other steps and approaches that these can be combined with to be applied most effectively, Safefood 360° offers a robust system that assists in their application in the context of your overall food safety management system.
+Implementing an effective control process is a significant step towards mitigating risks and ensuring safe and high-quality food production for your customers.
+While various other steps and approaches can be combined to enhance effectiveness, Safefood 360° offers a robust system that assists in applying control points within the context of your overall food safety management system.

-If you would like to know more information about how you can benefit from this, please talk to our technical consultant here
+If you would like more information on how you can benefit from Safefood 360° and its capabilities, please feel free to consult with our technical experts by contacting our technical consultant here.